-These are the questions you can answer by calculating inventory turnover for specific categories or items within the grand scheme of all the inventory you sell.
-By gathering data on the most and least popular products in your store, you can make smart decisions about items to select for a sale or markdown, as well as make better choices about what products to buy or make more of in the future.
+These are the questions you can answer by calculating the inventory turnover ratio for specific categories or items within the grand scheme of all the inventory you sell.
+By gathering data on the most and least popular products in your store, you can make smart decisions about which items to select for a sale or markdown, as well as make better choices about what products to buy or make in the future.

-If you own a ski and snowboarding equipment shop or a designers swimsuit boutique, you’re probably pretty familiar with the ups and downs of sales volumes during high and low seasons for your business.
-For these businesses, relying on an average inventory turnover ratio over the course of a year can be very deceiving, leading you to have too much inventory on hand during slower months, but then quickly sell out of stock during higher sales months.
+If you own a ski and snowboard equipment shop or a swimsuit boutique, you’re probably pretty familiar with the ups and downs of sales volumes during the high and low seasons for your business.
+For these seasonal businesses, relying on an average inventory turnover ratio over the course of a year can be very deceiving, leading you to have too much inventory on hand during off-season months, but then quickly selling out of stock during your peak sales months.

-Use shorter spans of time instead, like a fiscal quarter or even a month at a time, to calculate the amount of inventory you’ll need during your “high” season—and to make sure you don’t have too much excess product collecting dust during your “low” seasons.
+To prevent this, use shorter timespans like a fiscal quarter or even a month at a time, to calculate the amount of inventory you’ll need during your “high” season—and to make sure you don’t have too much excess product collecting dust during your “low” seasons.
 It helps to pay particular attention to the months at the beginning and end of your busiest season to make sure you have the right amount of inventory on hand when you need it.

 Even if your business isn’t strictly seasonal, you can combine calculating inventory by product or category with seasonal inventory turnover calculations to figure out how much of a given product you should stock in a given time period.
 This will help you to match your ordering or manufacturing with the seasonal preferences of your customers

-For example, identify a product in your inventory that’s had low turnover for awhile, leading to a good amount of excess inventory being left in stock.
-Now try moving the placement of that product in your store to the endcap of an aisle, for example, or closer to the register.
+For example, identify a product in your inventory that’s had low turnover for a while.
+Now changing its product placement to the endcap or closer to the register.
 Or maybe you can move a particular necklace closer to a shirt that it would pair well with?
-Then wait a month and compare your inventory turnover for that product this month to the same number for last month.
+Then wait a month and compare your inventory turnover for that product month-over-month.
 Did the move make a difference?

-Now that you know what inventory turnover is, how to calculate it, what kinds of results you should be looking for, and how to apply this ratio to different areas of your business… Your next question will undoubtedly be how can you change it?
+Now that you know what the inventory turnover ratio is, how to calculate it, what kinds of results you should be looking for, and how to apply this ratio to different areas of your business, your next question will undoubtedly be, how can I improve my inventory turnover ratio?

-If you’ve calculated your inventory turnover and don’t love the numbers you’ve seen—either as a whole or within a different product or season—here are a few things you can do to try moving inventory through your business more efficiently.
+If you’ve calculated your inventory turnover ratio and don’t love the numbers you’ve seen—either as a whole or within a specific product or season—here are a few things you can do to try moving inventory through your business more efficiently.

 As we mentioned above, you might be surprised how big of a factor location can play into how quickly consumers choose to purchase your products.
-Identify which products are likely to be “impulse buys” for your customers and move them to high traffic areas of your store.
-You can apply this same principle to your retail website by featuring a particular product on your front page, or even making a particular product image larger and more noticeable within a section.
+Identify which products are likely to be “impulse buys” for your customers and move them to high-traffic areas of your store.
+You can apply this same principle to your ecommerce website by featuring a particular product on your homepage or making a particular product image larger and more prominent within a section.

-As you move things around, be sure to pay attention to your inventory turnover ratio before and after the change to help you determine what’s working and what isn’t.
+As you move things around, be sure to pay attention to your inventory turnover ratio before and after each change to help you determine what’s working and what isn’t.

-You should even consider bringing in a focus group or objective third party to do this, as they might notice something that you missed!
+You should even consider bringing in a focus group or objective third party to do this, as they might notice things that you missed.

 And while that example might seem a bit obvious, other products or specific months can be a bit more complicated.
 Should you order the last round of winter coats before Christmas, or after?
 Will customers start looking for spring dresses in March or in April?
-Making the wrong choices here can cause you to miss an opportunity with your target market, or even to have an excess of inventory lying around all the way until next winter!
+Making the wrong choices when it comes to seasonality can cause you to miss an opportunity with your target market, or to have an excess of inventory lying around into the next year.
 And with the drastic changes in weather patterns we’ve seen in recent years, even the largest of mega-retailers can find themselves missing the mark.

 While you’ll never be able to perfectly predict the weather, using historical year-to-year comparisons of your inventory turnover for certain products during certain months can help you to get the right products in-house at the right time.

-Advertising and marketing efforts are another great way to boost your inventory turnover.
-By paying attention to products that need to be turned over and promoting those to consumers outside your store, you’ll gain more attention—and more purchases—for products that might otherwise just sit unsold.
+Advertising and marketing efforts are another great way to boost your inventory turnover ratio.
+By paying attention to products that have been sitting around for a while and promoting them to consumers outside your established customer base, you’ll gain more attention—and more purchases—for products that might otherwise just sit unsold.

-Use email marketing campaigns to highlight specific products to existing customers, or include a low-turnover product in a direct mailer or online ad.
-Sometimes all it takes is a few new sets of eyes on an item that customers might not have realized that you have.
+Use email marketing and social media marketing to highlight specific products to existing and prospective customers, or include a low-turnover product in a direct mailer or online ad.
+Sometimes all it takes is a few new sets of eyes on an item to make a real difference in your inventory turnover.

 Well, let’s think about that for a minute.
 When inventory sits in your store for a long time, it’s taking up space.
-That space could be used for other, better inventory that’s more in line with what your customer wants—and will move much more quickly.
-By hanging onto that old inventory, you could be missing the opportunity to sell another product several times over!
-With that in mind, offering 25% off or a buy-one-get-one deal to move old inventory probably seems much more worthwhile.
+That space could be used for other, better inventory that’s more in line with what your customers want—and will move much more quickly.
+By hanging onto that old inventory, you could be missing the opportunity to sell another product several times over.
+With that in mind, offering 25% off or a buy-one-get-one deal to move old inventory can be a worthwhile startegy.

-We hope these steps will help you to make better decisions with your business inventory in the future, leading to better sales volumes and more long-term business success!
+We hope these steps will help you to make better decisions with your business inventory in the future, leading to higher sales volumes and more long-term business success.